 This section includes instructions about configuring your device.
-If you want to learn more about how certain features work, go to .
+If you want to learn more about how certain features work, go to Learn more on page 39.

 Optimize IR illumination

 Depending on the installation environment and the conditions around the camera, for example external light sources in the scene, you can sometimes improve the image quality if you manually adjust the intensity of the LEDs.
 If you have problems with reflections from the LEDs, you can try to reduce the intensity.